hashgraph/hedera-mirror-node/docs/design/block-streams.md

 public class BlockFileTranslator implements StreamFileTranslator<RecordFile, BlockFile> {

     /**
-     *   Translates the block file into a record file and calculates the hash chain
+     *   Translates the block file into a record file and calculates the block hash
      *   The translation uses a mapping of block fields to record file fields
-     *   Block items are only iterated once in the translate method.
+     *   Block items are only iterated once in the translate method
-     *   State changes are accumulated and used for calculating the block hash at the end of the block.
+     *   State changes are accumulated and used for calculating the block hash *
-     *
-     *   If the Block File contains a Wrapped Record File, then convert the Wrapped Record File to a Record File.
+     *   If the Block File contains a Wrapped Record File, then convert the Wrapped Record File to a Record File */
-     */
     @Override
     public RecordFile translate(BlockFile block);